The Emergence of Fads in a Changing World: Results

-We now state our main result.
-Recall that in \eqref{eq:def_fads} we define the emergence of fads by some time $n+1$ as a higher relative frequency of action changes compared to state changes.
+Now, we turn to our main setting, where each short-lived agent observes both her private signal and the actions of her predecessors.
+Since the state is sufficiently persistent, information cascades arise temporarily, during which agents mimic their predecessors rather than respond to their private signals.
+As a result, compared to the benchmark, action changes are less frequent.
+Our main result shows that, despite these periods of cascade-driven inaction, fads still almost surely emerge in the long run.
+Recall that in \eqref{eq:def_fads} we defined the emergence of fads at time $n+1$ as a higher relative frequency of action changes compared to state changes.